Trump says CDC director "made a mistake" when he said vaccine won't be widely available until at least summer 2021

 The president also cast doubt on the effectiveness of masks Tuesday night during a town hall hosted by ABC News, claiming some people don't like them.
 Pressed on who those people are, then president responded, "Waiters."

-Redfield responded to a request for comment following the president's press conference with the following statement, which did not address the president's claims:
+Redfield responded to a request for comment following the president's press conference with a statement that did not address the president's claims.

 "I 100% believe in the importance of vaccines and the importance in particular of a COVID-19 vaccine," he said.
 "A COVID-19 vaccine is the thing that will get Americans back to normal everyday life.
 The best defense we currently have against this virus are the important mitigation efforts of wearing a mask, washing your hands, social distancing and being careful about crowds."